zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.1.4: Minify - Only load the required vendor classes instead of using composer's autoload in order to prevent compatibility issues.
-Added filters `wpo_minify_get_js` and `wpo_minify_get_css` to enable users to do extra processing before saving the code.
-Prevent PHP warning when no log is present and prevent error when the function gzencode doesn't exist.
-Various other tweaks and fixes; a recommended update for all.
+* 3.1.6: Minify - * Cache feature - Do not cache pages with fatal errors,  Do not cache RSS feeds.
+Page cacheing - Prevent adding the "comment cookie" when ordering on WooCommerce; a recommended update for all.